-This happens with most solo travelers that go abroad for the first time.
+This happens with most travelers that go abroad for the first time.
 They want to book every part of their trip: every hostel, every meal, every transfer… It sounds good in practice, but after you start your trips you see that you have to sacrifice a lot of your flexibility.
-I would only book the big things and make myself as flexible as possible.
+I would only book the big things and make my trip as flexible as possible.
 The journey is unpredictable and you should leave enough buffer time.

 3. Being afraid of locals

 First time travelers are usually easy to spot.
 They don’t really interact with locals, closely guarding their possessions, with suspicious faces.
 It’s hard to distinguish the friendly locals from the scammers.
 The vast majority of locals aren’t out to get you.
-And if you have the positive approach, you’ll end up making a lot of new friends.
+And if you have a positive approach, you’ll end up making a lot of new friends.
 Read about 13 common scams in Southeast Asia.

 4. Connecting flights schedule mistakes